‘RHOA’ Star Kenya Moore Has Reportedly Been Fired By Bravo

 #FAKENEWS @bet @celebrity_insider_org @theinquisitr shame on you for constantly regurgitating the slanderous fake news from #radaronline Fake Husband Fake Pregnancy Fake Boyfriends Fake Storyline FIred Fake Divorce At least be effing original with your hateful lies I'm used to you all making up stories to get clicks off my name but LEAVE MY FAMILY ALONE #thatamrsdaly2you #blacklove

 A new woman and Eva Marcille are reportedly the reason both Kenya Moore and Sheree Whitfield are losing their spots on the show.
-Eva will soon be marrying her boyfriend Michael Sterling, and RHOA show runners feel their wedding makes for better television than anything Moore has to offer right now.
+Eva will soon be marrying her boyfriend Michael Sterling, and RHOA showrunners feel their wedding makes for better television than anything Moore has to offer right now.

 As reported by Straight From the A, Kenya has been caught in multiple lies over the years.
 It was previously reported that Sheree Whitfield didn’t receive an invitation to return to the next season of Real Housewives of Atlanta.
 They confirm that Moore hasn’t received an invite either, but she is acting as if she did.
 Another deception from Kenya doesn’t help her case any.
 Another indication that the rumors are true was a mandatory meeting for cast members about a week ago.
 Moore was not present at that meeting.

-Cynthia Bailey, Nene Leakes, Kandi Burruss, and Porsha Williams are all confirmed as returning next season as are friends Marlo Hampton and Shamea Morton.
+Cynthia Bailey, Nene Leakes, Kandi Burruss, and Porsha Williams are all confirmed as returning next season, as are friends Marlo Hampton and Shamea Morton.